aldrin/git-changelog/README.md

 ## Usage

-Just write your commits as you normally [would].
+Write your commits as you normally do (or [should]🙂).
 When it looks like a particular commit includes a change that the "user" may be interested in, tag its lines appropriately.
 Concretely, instead of writing this:

 ```
 Add support for filtering responses